Senserva-LLC/Senserva-Inquisitor/README.md

 * The User interface can export Json with user interface search and filter dials that enable it to be broad or specific data.
 * Output text can be easily customized via auto-generated CSV files that are used to display all key text.
 * Full leveled logging to auto-rolling files support, makes it easy to understand what is going on inside Inq.exe.
-* Trends stored in the data.
-Senserva data is deduped and contains a history.
+* Trends stored in the data. $${\color{LimeGreen}Inquisitor}$$ data is deduped and contains a history.
 So, it does not grow too large, but at the same time you can observe changes over time.
 * Source code available